 - Whether permission needs to be requested in writing

-- Stamped images cannot be used to create logos, clip art or for other commercial use
+- Stamped images cannot be used to create logos, clip art, or other commercial products

 Note: Licensed images, such as Disney characters or other characters such as Thomas the Tank Engine are almost never permitted for use in the creation of items for resale.